-This Motorsports EFI Tuning program is intended for mechanically inclined students with a solid background in the mechanical system of an automotive engine.
-Students should have a desire to extend their knowledge into the electronic control system of the automotive industry.
+This program is intended for mechanically inclined students with a solid background in the mechanical system of an automotive engine and desire to extend that knowledge into the electronic control system in the automotive industry.

-The primary emphasis of this program will be the science and analytical methods used to safely extract the maximum performance out of an engine.
-The student will learn by utilizing various engine control software programs and dynamometers to alter engine-operating parameters, all while observing the physical changes in real time.
-Special tuning topics such as High-Performance Naturally Aspirated, Turbocharged, Supercharged, Nitrous, Launch Control, and Traction Control will be covered in detail.
+The primary emphasis of this program will be on both the science and the analytical method used to extract the maximum performance out of an engine safely.
+The student will learn and explore how to utilize various engine control software and dynamometers to alter engine operating parameters while observing the physical changes in real time.
+Special tuning topics such as High Performance Naturally Aspirated, Turbo Charged, Supercharged, Nitrous, Launch Control, and Traction Control will be covered in detail.

 The student will gain working knowledge of the different types of EFI systems, software and other tools used to assist in engine vehicle tuning.
 Students will learn practices that will in uence safety for themselves and others due to the nature of the potentially hazardous environment.
 Outside-the-classroom work is required.
 This course includes an average of 7.5 hours of outside-the-classroom work.

 The student will learn how to differentiate between the various types of systems and how they differ in tuning strategies.
 They also learn what is involved in fuel and ignition tuning, open and closed loop tuning and functions of PID controllers as well as possible secondary systems that may be controlled by the computer.
 Combustion chemistry, emission control, and fuel difference is also covered.
 Outside-the-classroom work is required.
 This course includes an average of 15 hours of outside-the- classroom work.
 Prerequisite 501